boanong/cvtemplate/README.md

  you should have Knowledge about:

 - Github
-- css grids and flex box
+- CSS grids and flex box
 - and an available working browser

 ## Clone project